loft-sh/virtual-cluster/README.md

 ## Install

+For a one click solution take a look at [loft](https://loft.sh).
+For the manual install process without loft follow the guide below.

 ### Find out host cluster Service CIDR

 In order to install virtual cluster you need to find out the Service CIDR of your host cluster.
 This can be done by creating a service with a faulty ClusterIP in the host cluster: